-Bazaleti Lake is a volcanic lake located in the Dusheti Region, about 50 kilometres from Tbilisi.
-Fed only by rainwater and the mineral springs from below, the lake covers an area of 1.22 square kilometres and has a maximum depth of seven meters.
+Bazaleti Lake is a volcanic lake located in the Dusheti Region, about 50 kilometers from Tbilisi.
+Fed only by rainwater and the mineral springs from below, the lake covers an area of 1.22 square kilometers and has a maximum depth of seven meters.

 In January and February, the lake freezes over completely, but in good weather, it is a popular fishing destination, with herring, roach, khramule, barb, and carp calling the lake’s waters home.

-The famous Gudauri Ski Resort is located approximately sixty kilometres away, with popular tourist destinations such as Ananuri Fortress and the Zhinvali Reservoir lying along the way.
+The famous Gudauri Ski Resort is located approximately sixty kilometers away, with popular tourist destinations such as Ananuri Fortress and the Zhinvali Reservoir lying along the way.